Netflix vs Hulu: Which Service is Better?

 Philo is a newer player in the streaming space and specializes in lower cost packages.
 The Philo TV service first started out on college campuses, but is now available across the country.

-Philo is one of the cheaper cable TV alternatives, with their two packages costing $16 and $20 per month.
-The two packages offer 40 and 49 channels, respectively.
+Philo is one of the cheaper cable TV alternatives, with its one package costing $20 per month.
+The package includes over 50 channels.

 - History Channel